Resources for Audiologists and Speech-Language Pathologists

 Quality Indicators for Professional Service Programs in Audiology and Speech-Language Pathology

-See pages I-8 and I-9 for information about infection control within program operations.
+See section III.
+D. Physical Facilities, Equipment, and Program Environment, for a mention of infection control within program operations.

 Infection Control Basics

-Standard precautions were previously known as "universal precautions."
-The Centers for Disease Control and Prevention (CDC) recommend certain practices to prevent transmission of blood-borne pathogens.
-Annual training on these guidelines is mandated for all individuals who are recognized as being at-risk for occupational exposure to blood-borne pathogens.
+Standard Precautions used to be called "Universal Precautions."
+The Centers for Disease Control and Prevention (CDC) recommends certain practices for the prevention of blood-borne pathogens.
+Training on these guidelines is mandated annually for all individuals who are

 Hand hygiene is the most effective way to prevent infection and is often considered the first line of defense against germs.
 Hand hygiene is important for the safety of health care workers and the patients they treat.

-Isolation precautions are taken in health care settings to prevent the spread of an infectious agent from an infected or colonized patient to susceptible persons.
-The following guidelines for isolation precautions are intended to prevent transmission of infectious agents in healthcare settings:
+Isolation Precautions are precautions that are taken in health care settings to prevent the spread of an infectious agent from an infected or colonized patient to susceptible persons.

 Personal Protective Equipment

-Personal protective equipment includes gloves, face masks, gowns, protective glasses, and other equipment used to provide a barrier of safety between the health care worker and the patient.
+Personal protective equipment includes gloves, face masks, gowns, protective glasses and other equipment used to provide a barrier of safety between the health care worker and the patient.
 Federal health care agencies provide specific guidance regarding use of personal protective equipment:

 Needle Safety and Sharps Procedures/Disposal

 Unfortunately, needlestick injuries occur in health care.
-Most needlestick injuries involve nurses, laboratory technicians, physicians, and housekeeping staff; however, all health care workers be aware of the relevant health information.
+Most needlestick injuries involve nurses, laboratory technicians, physicians, and housekeeping staff; however, it is important that all health care workers be aware of the relevant health information.

 CDC Methods for Sterilizing and Disinfecting Patient-Care Items and Environmental Surfaces